Pragya-19/NLP-Model-Testing-Framework-Python-Pytest/README.md

 It demonstrates how software testing evolves when working with **AI/ML systems**, where validating predictions is more critical than just testing functionality.

+⚠️ Note:
+This project uses a rule-based simulation to demonstrate AI testing concepts.
+It is designed to showcase how QA validation works for AI systems such as LLMs and NLP models.

 ---

 ## 🔥 Key Features